wagaskon/learning-JavaScript-From-Bro-Code/README.md

 # learning-JavaScript-From-Bro-Code
 This is my javascript code during learning.
-Everthing written in this file is my pratice not real project.
+Everthing written in this file is my practice not real project.
 Some practice games files is attached separately.